Ontica/Empiria.Fintech/WebApi/README.md

-﻿# Empiria Insurer Web Api Module
+﻿# Empiria Insurtech Web Api Module

-This module contains the Http/Json web services interface, used to interact with the use cases and with other inner layers of the Empiria Insurer System.
+This module contains the Http/Json web services interface, used to interact with the use cases and with other inner layers of the Empiria Insurtech System.

 ## License